 Monday, Wednesday, Friday: 12 Noon – 3pm

-Bags will be distributed to clients directly outside the school cafeteria and volunteers will assist with loading into your car.
+Bags will be distributed to clients directly outside the Northampton Survival Center and volunteers will assist with loading into your car.

 11am – 12 Noon